powsybl/powsybl.github.io/pages/documentation/simulation/sensitivity/index.md

 The contingencies are provided in the same way than for the [security analysis]().
 This then constitutes a systematic sensitivity analysis.

-At the moment the only available sensitivity simulator officially compatible with PowSyBl is the one available through Hades2, an RTE freeware tool.
-In this case, the network is provided only once in state N, and then all the calculations are done successively by modifying the Jacobian matrix directly in the solver based on the contingencies input.
+Using Hades 2 as sensitivities computation simulator, the network is provided only once in state N, and then all the calculations are done successively by modifying the Jacobian matrix directly in the solver based on the contingencies input.
 The network is thus loaded only once, which improves performance.

+The same property is achieved using OpenLoadFlow ...

 ## Sensitivity analysis outputs